Can tides explain the low dark matter density in Fornax?: Results

 \subsection{Does recent quenching indicate recent infall?}

 We now consider whether the quenching time is a good indicator of the infall time of a dwarf galaxy and, consequently, an indicator of how much the galaxy has been affected by tides.

-On the left panel of Fig.~\ref{fig4} we show the quenching time of each dwarf galaxy , $t_{\rm L,100}$, as a function of its infall time, $t_{\rm L,infall}$.
+On the left panel of Fig.~\ref{fig4} we show the quenching time of each dwarf galaxy , $t_{\rm L,90}$, as a function of its infall time, $t_{\rm L,infall}$.
 We define the infall time as the time when the galaxy first crosses the virial radius of a simulated Milky Way analogue.
-It can be seen that there is almost a one-to-one relation between the infall and quenching times (i.e. many satellites are quenched immediately after infall).
+It can be seen that a fraction of simulated dwarfs closely trace a one-to-one relation (black dashed line) between the infall and quenching times (i.e. many satellites are quenched immediately after infall).
 However, it can also be seen that a number of dwarf galaxies are quenched prior to infall and a number of them after infall.

 The area of the points in Fig.~\ref{fig4} is proportional to the logarithm of the present-day stellar mass.
 It is thus clear that there exists a population of low-mass dwarfs that are quenched prior to infall because of reionization and feedback from star formation \citep[see also][]{digby}.
 In fact, it can be seen that the smallest galaxies have very early quenching times ($\sim12$~Gyr) and, as the mass increases, for a given $t_{\rm L,infall}$, quenching is delayed.
 On the other hand, there exists a population of dwarf galaxies that are generally more massive (closer to Fornax in mass), where quenching occurs after infall (because of ram pressure stripping and tidal stripping of gas inside the host halo).
-Moreover, as discussed by \citet{thedistinct}, a number of dwarfs with large gas supplies are able to form more stars near the pericentre of their orbits.
-If gas remains after the first pericentric passage, another star formation burst may occur at the next pericentre.
+Moreover, as discussed by \citet{thedistinct}, a number of dwarfs with large gas supplies are able to form more stars near the pericentre of their orbits\footnote{We point out that the distance--$\rm HI$ relation for APOSTLE dwarfs is in agreement with Local Group dwarfs (see the Appendix of \citealt{thedistinct}).
+Additionally, \citealt{kelly_apostle} and \citealt{kelly_eagle} find that the hot halo masses of main galaxies in APOSTLE are compatible with those inferred for the Milky Way \citep{millerbregman}.}.
+If gas remains after the first pericentric passage, another star formation burst may occur near the next pericentre.
 As such, it is clear that, for higher mass objects, the quenching time is not a good indicator of the infall time.
-Moreover, from the colour of the points (representing the fraction of mass lost within 1~kpc), it can be seen that a number of satellites which are quenched after infall also lose large fractions of their dark matter mass.
+Moreover, from the colour of the points (representing the fraction of mass lost within 1~kpc), it can be seen that a number of satellites that are quenched after infall also lose large fractions of their dark matter mass.